 Review Team Leader (RTL)

-The RTL is tasked with the overall responsibility for the delivery and successful outcome of the Gateway Review.
-The RTL leads the Gateway process throughout the Planning Meeting and the Gateway Review; guiding the Review Team through to the successful delivery of the final report.
+The RTL is tasked with the overall responsibility for the delivery of a high quality, succinct and clear Review Report.
+The RTL leads the Review process throughout the Project Briefing and the stakeholder interviews.

 Review Team Member (RTM)

-A RTM is selected because of their background, experience and specialist skills applicable to a particular project or program.
-A RTM works with the RTL and other RTMs to collect and evaluate evidence provided by the Project Team (documentation and stakeholder interviews) in accordance with the Review Terms of Reference and the relevant Review Workbook (see Resources Tab).
-A RTM typically provides input into the final report, including its recommendations.
+A RTM is selected due to their background, experience and specialist skills applicable to a particular project or program.
+A RTM works with the RTL and other RTMs to collect and evaluate evidence provided by the delivery agency (documentation and stakeholder interviews) in accordance with the Review Terms of Reference and the relevant Workbook.
+A RTM provides high-quality input into the final Review Report, including the Review’s recommendations.

 Become a Reviewer